EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 - eIDAS Regulation (EU) No 910/2014 (EUR-Lex)

-- European Commission: What is eSignature – signature levels
+- EU Commission: What is eSignature – signature levels

 - European Commission: eSignature FAQ – including eSeal levels

-- ETSI EN 319 401 – General Policy Requirements for Trust Service Providers
+- ETSI EN 319 401 – Trust Service Providers, general requirements

 - ENISA: Trust Services – secure move to cloud